 Hospitals and specialised medical care

-Specialised healthcare services are organised mainly in hospitals and their outpatient clinics.
-These services also include examinations and treatments in different specialised fields.
 Access to specialised healthcare is realised by staggering treatment according to certain criteria, and it usually requires a referral.
+Urgent, emergency care is also available without a referral

 The Ministry of Social Affairs and Health is responsible for the general planning and law drafting related to specialised healthcare, and for the support, guidance and strategic development of the implementation of the relevant legislation.